 The Living Planet Index compiles data from published scientific literature and accessible reports and web pages to track the population abundance of thousands of mammals, birds, fish, reptiles and amphibians around the world.

 The overall multi-species index was calculated as a geometric mean over many single-species trends combining them into a composite index.
 Each index produced can be drilled down to produce reports tailored to the particular needs of the user based on region (e.g. Queensland), species group (e.g. shorebirds), or a combination thereof (Queensland shorebirds).
-Each index comes with diagnostic tool which allow for an assessment of how representative the trend is based on the species/subspecies included and the spatial representativeness of the data.
+Each index comes with diagnostic tool which allows for an assessment of how representative the trend is based on the species/subspecies included and the spatial representativeness of the data.
 The cloud around each index shows the range of trends for the individual species that make up the overall multi-species index.
 It can be seen as the variability between single-species trends that build the composite.